How to Write a Paragraph: Structure, Length, and Style

 1. Topic Sentence

 The topic sentence introduces the paragraph’s main idea.
-It tells your reader what to expect and sets the tone for what follows.
-For example:
+It acts as the opening sentence that tells the reader what to expect and sets the tone for what follows.
+For Example:

 “A strong introduction is the key to grabbing your audience’s attention.”